bprzybylski/Scheduling.jl/docs/src/scheduling_schedules.md

 Scheduling.TeX(S::Schedule, output_file::String = "Schedule.tex"; compile = false)
 ```

+!!! note

+    If you generate a schedule for parallel jobs, then keep in mind that at the moment the `plot` function assumes that the machines are consecutive and that they are listed in the increasing order.

 ## Saving/loading a schedule

 A `Schedule` structure can be easily saved to a file and then loaded back.
 The `Scheduling` package uses the HDF5 binary files to store structures.